 Add a personal signature to mark your photo work

 Need to type the same text on a group of photos?
 No worries - in the Batch Processing Mode, you can add a watermark caption, signature, or date stamp to all of them just in a couple of clicks.
-Not only can you insert a caption, but also edit multiple pictures at once using an array of editing features.
-If you want to learn more about how to enhance photo quality in the bulk editing mode, try one of these recommendations.

 The editing process is not the main point of photo enhancement, is it?
 What we want are top-notch results which we can’t achieve if we go too hard on post-production.
 In the example above, we made all the necessary adjustments, but for other pictures, you could make use of the following features: